 Fake news, undeclared social media ads, rogue bots and followers all mean that trust in the integrity and authenticity of online content is being lost.
 Sharing authentic branded content can go a long way in instilling confidence in your audience that your brand is a trusted authority and go-to source.
 It’s a double whammy.
 Valuable, trusted content will also show your customers that you understand their specific needs and have solutions to their problems.

-61% of consumers are influenced by custom content (which aims to nurture your existing customer relationships according to Dragon Search Marketing.
+61% of consumers are influenced by custom content that aims to nurture your existing customer relationships, according to Dragon Search Marketing.

 A good content strategy does this by engaging with your customers, so they want to engage back.
 It may be funny, informative, or rewarding (giving discounts or invites to exclusive events).
 But it will always be building emotional contact between your brand and your customer.

 12. Content marketing is effective at brand storytelling

 To create an emotional interaction, you want to tell your brand story.
 Content marketing effectively gives consumers more information about what makes your brand special / better / useful.

 13. Content can be repurposed to maximise ROI

 60% of marketers reuse content 2-5 times.
 So for an initial investment of time or money in creating original content, you can extend the lifespan to get more bang for your buck.

 If you’re feeling overwhelmed by the thought of all the content you need to create, stop.
 You can save money by repurposing your content and also invest a little time for a significant return on content curation.